ebkalderon/tmachine/doc/Design Document.md

 Event futureEarth(802701, "Eloi Community", futCharacters, futObjects) { ... }
 ```
 * The array `vicCharacters` contains the protagonist, and `vicObjects` contains a TimeMachine object "tmachine".
 Similarly, `futCharacters` contains several Eloi and Morlocks, and `futObjects` contains an Eloi dwelling and a forest.
-* `victorianEngland` is submitted to the Timeline with its appropriate parameters and executed.
+* `victorianEngland` and `futureEarth` are submitted to the Timeline with its appropriate parameters.
+* The Events are executed in chronological order, as if time were flowing normally.
 * From within `victorianEngland`, the TimeMachine object has its pilot property set to the protagonist. `tmachine.travel(802701)` is invoked, which modifies the Timeline's year counter from 1895 to 802701.
 * Now, from within the `victorianEngland` Event, we can access elements of `futureEarth` by using the `tmachine.get...()` family of methods.
-Our protagonist has just traveled through time, simultaneously able to interact with the future and past, yet still tied to his original time frame.
+Our protagonist has just traveled through time, simultaneously able to interact with future events, yet still tied to his original time frame.
 This is consistent with real-world paradoxes like "how does a time traveler age?"

 ### Unsolved Caveats
 1. What happens when `tmachine.travel()` is invoked when there are multiple Events that occur on the same date?